 The Company's revenue is generated primarily from the provision of its cardiac rhythm monitoring service, the Zio XT service.
 The Zio XT is a cardiac rhythm monitoring service that has a patient wear period of up to 14 days and is billable when the monitoring reports are delivered to the healthcare provider, which is also when the service is complete and the Company recognizes revenue.
 The time from when the patient has the Zio XT device applied to the time the report is posted is generally around 20 days.
+The Company concludes that the Zio XT service is one performance obligation on the basis that the customer cannot benefit from each component of the service on its own or together with other resources that are readily available to the customer

-The Company accounts for contract revenue with a customer when there is a legally enforceable contract between the Company and the customer, the rights of the parties are identified, the contract has commercial substance, and collectability of the contract consideration is probable.
-The Company's revenue is measured based on consideration specified in the contract with each customer.
+The Company recognizes as revenue the amount of consideration to which it expects to be entitled in exchange for performing the service.
+The consideration the Company is entitled to varies by portfolio, as further defined below, and includes estimates that require significant judgment by management.
 A unique aspect of healthcare is the involvement of multiple parties to the service transaction.
-In addition to the patient, often a third-party, for example a commercial or governmental payor or healthcare institution, like a hospital or clinic, will pay the Company for some or all of the service on the patient's behalf.
-Separate contractual arrangements exist between the Company and third-party payors that establish amounts the third-party payor will pay on behalf of a patient for covered services rendered and should be considered in determining collectability and the transaction price for services provided to a patient covered by that third-party payor.
+In addition to the patient, often a third-party, for example a commercial or governmental payor or healthcare institution, will pay the Company for some or all of the service on the patient's behalf.
+Separate contractual arrangements exist between the Company and third-party payors that establish amounts the third-party payor will pay on behalf of a patient for covered services rendered.

-The Company recognizes revenue on an accrual basis based on estimates of the amount that will ultimately be realized.
-These estimates require significant judgment by management.
-In determining the amount to recognize for a delivered report, the Company considers factors such as claim payment history from both payors and patient out-of-pocket costs, payor coverage, whether there is a contract between the payor or healthcare institution and the Company, historical amount received for the service, and any current developments or changes that could impact reimbursement and healthcare institution payments.
+A small part of the Company's transactions are covered by third-party payors with whom there is no contractual agreement or not an established amount the third-party payor will pay.
+In determining the collectibility and transaction price for its service, the Company considers factors such as insurance claims which are adjudicated as allowable under the applicable policy and payment history from both payors and patient out-of-pocket costs, payor coverage, whether there is a contract between the payor or healthcare institution and the Company, historical amount received for the service, and any current developments or changes that could impact reimbursement and healthcare institution payments.
+Certain of these factors are forms of variable consideration which are only included in the transaction price to the extent it is probable that a significant reversal of cumulative revenue will not occur when the uncertainty associated with the variable consideration is subsequently resolved.